Step-by-step website hosting instructions

 When a small website goes down because of a problem due to the host, it might bounce back unaffected.
 Other businesses rely on their websites as their source of revenue and any down time means loss of profits.
 When a host offers redundancy, it means they will compensate websites if an outage occurs as a result of server-side issues.

-In the worst-case scenario is that your site goes down, you’ll need access to quick professional support.
+In the worst-case scenario that your site goes down, you’ll need access to quick professional support.
 This means choosing a provider offering 24/7, 365 professional support to get the assistance you need, if and when you need it.

 Bandwidth measures the amount of data or traffic that passes through your website and the rest of the internet.
-You need a rough idea of how much bandwidth does your site needs from your host.
+You need a rough idea of how much bandwidth your site will needs from your host.
 To put it simply, if you don’t host large media files (many images, video, streaming, etc.) you can run off under 10GB per month.
 This is a decent option for small businesses.
 Media-sized businesses with over a thousand expected visitors per day and data-packed pages will need something in the region of 150GB per month, by contrast.

 Once you have worked out how much bandwidth will be sufficient for your website right now, it’s time to think ahead.
 Once your site generates more visitors as it becomes more known, you’ll need the option to move to larger hosting to accommodate your traffic avoiding downtime due to excess bandwidth.
 Make sure your chosen host offers pathways to upgrade, instead of stinging you by charging large amounts for additional usage.